kumarshubham2510/InvestmentProject/README.md

 2. Enter the **Annual Investment** amount.
 3. Specify the **Expected Return** (as a percentage).
 4. Enter the investment **Duration** in months.
-5. Click the **Calculate** button to see the projected value of your investment.

 ---